We're Hiring!

 If you smell rotten eggs in your car, it means that there is a problem with either the engine or the exhaust system.
 This can be caused by a number of different things and is most often caused by an issue with the catalytic converter.
 Catalytic converters are responsible for reducing pollution in a car and they do this in two ways: they change harmful gases into less harmful gases through a chemical reaction, and they also remove some of these gases from the exhaust flow altogether.
 The chemicals inside of them begin to break down over time, which causes them to stop working properly.
 When this happens, certain elements that were removed from the exhaust start to mix with other chemicals and create hydrogen sulfide—which smells like rotten eggs.

 If you notice that your car keeps smelling like rotten eggs, try getting it checked out right away by a professional at an auto repair shop.
 If you don't take care of it early on, the issue could get worse and end up being very expensive to fix.
-Also make sure that if your car does start smelling like rotten eggs again after getting it fixed, you bring it back immediately so that nothing else has started to malfunction in your engine or emissions system!

 If you need catalytic converter repair, give Rocky Mountain Car Care a call today!